Graduate and Professional Student Housing

 - Amenity, location and unit preferences: When surveyed, students expressed a preference to be walking distance to campus.
 Preferred amenities included healthy/green buildings, fitness rooms, and common work/play spaces.
 Students were also interested in wellness programming and social activities.
 A sampling of survey responses are reflected below:

-With the knowledge from efforts outlined above, Vanderbilt has engaged a third-party firm to assist with identifying the best implementation strategy for building graduate and professional student housing.
+With the knowledge from efforts outlined above, Vanderbilt has engaged the firm Brailsford & Dunlavy (B&D) to assist with identifying the best implementation strategy for building graduate and professional student housing.
 This firm will assist Vanderbilt with evaluating options for development that align with the university's goals and vision.
 Expected outcomes of these efforts include:

 - A project vision regarding specifics for what Vanderbilt wants to build (location, number of units, unit types, etc.)